Read Frequently Asked Questions

 - Small Business Owners

-Angela Bazigos, is the CEO of Touchstone Technologies Silicon Valley, Inc. “Your Passport to Compliance”.
-She has 30 years of experience in the Lifesciences industry spanning Project Management, Quality Assurance and Regulatory Affairs and has a patent aimed at speeding up Software Compliance.
+Angela Bazigos, is the CEO of Touchstone Technologies Silicon Valley, Inc. "Knowledge is Power".
+She has 35 years of experience in the Lifesciences industry spanning GLP, GCP, GMP, Medical Devices & 21 CFR 11 and has a patent aimed at speeding up Software Compliance.

 More recently, Ms. Bazigos co-authored Computerized Systems in Clinical Research / Current Data Quality and Data Integrity Concepts with FDA, DIA and Academia.
-She is on the board for UC Berkeley’s Business School for Executive Education in Life Sciences and on the Stanford Who’s Who Registry for contributions to the Lifescience industry.
+She was on the board for UC Berkeley’s Business School for Executive Education in Life Sciences and is now on the Stanford Who’s Who Registry for contributions to the Lifesciences industry.

 This training hasn't been reviewed yet.

-21 CFR (11) Compliance For Excel Spreadsheets: 2013 & Beyond Responding to FDA 483s and FDA Warning Letters - Best Practices Project Management for Computer Systems Validation FDA Guidance: Medical Device Recalls
+21 CFR 11 Compliance for Excel Spreadsheet Responding to FDA 483s and FDA Warning Letters - Best Practices Project Management for Computer Systems Validation FDA Guidance: Medical Device Recalls